springboardmentor181/Metro-Crowd-Management-Team-3/README.md

 # Metro-Crowd-Management-Team-3

-Heyy,I am Shubham, and I am working on the backend part of the project.
+Heyy,I am Felizya Shenil, and I am working on the machine learning and ai part of the project.